 This is by far our most common dataset error.
 In our default datasets, we try to prevent this by limiting the amount of data pulled in, but in some instances even that is not enough.
 This is caused by large influxes of data ( often due to mass updating old tickets or an RMM creating lots of tickets).
-Our support team will be glad to work with you on limiting the data pull when this occurs on default datasets.
+Our support team will be glad to work with you on limiting the data pulled when this occurs on default datasets.
 For custom datasets, they can take a look and give you pointers as well.

 Older iterations of SQL Server (2008 and before) lack the concat() function which some default datasets use.
 Reach out to our support team for help on removing that function from your datasets.

 This error shows itself as: 'datefromparts' is not a recognized built-in function name.
 What this means is that a function of SQL Server we're using to create a date is not available in your version of SQL server.
 It started with SQL Server 2012, but no worries we can make an adaption on the back end.
-Reach out to our support team and let them know you're having a datefromparts error here.
+Reach out to our support team and let them know if you're having a datefromparts error here.

 Invalid object error